gmorse81/cameradeck-streamdeck/README.md

 This is the companion Stream Deck plugin for the Camera Deck application.
 CameraDeck is a MacOS app that allows you to control your camera (currently only Sony cameras are supported) from your desktop.

-This plugin adds Stream Deck buttons for easier access to the CameraDeck functionality
+This plugin adds Stream Deck buttons for easier access to the CameraDeck functionality.

 ## Installation